 User accounts can be cloud-only or hybrid users from the same Azure AD tenant.
-External users are not supported at this time.

 Deploy Azure AD-joined VMs

 You can deploy Azure AD-joined VMs directly from the Azure portal when creating a new host pool or expanding an existing host pool.
 On the Virtual Machines tab, select whether to join the VM to Active Directory or Azure Active Directory.
-Selecting Azure Active Directory gives you the option to Enroll the VM with Intune automatically so you can easily manage Windows 10 ENT and Windows 10 ENT multi-session VMs.
+Selecting Azure Active Directory gives you the option to Enroll the VM with Intune automatically so you can easily manage Windows 10 Enterprise and Windows 10 Enterprise multi-session VMs.
 Keep in mind that the Azure Active Directory option will join VMs to the same Azure AD tenant as the subscription you're in.